Our inboxes are overflowing with offers, promotions and email newsletters.

 Remember, not every story needs to have a sales goal attached to it.
 Some stories can be shared simply for the goal of creating more of a bond with your ideal audience members.
 This trust will go a long way when you are ready to start marketing new products and services.

 When you are diving into conversion copywriting, understanding sales psychology will be important.
 Knowing the “why” behind someone pressing your buy button is crucial.
-The more you know about how your ideal client or customer’s brain works, the more you can optimize your conversion copywriting.
+And the more you know about how your ideal client or customer’s brain works, the more you can optimize your conversion copywriting.

-Using the sales psychology tips you learn, you can implement them into your overall sales strategy.
+Implement the sales psychology tips you learn into your overall sales strategy.
 This will help you map out sales goals, determine KPIs, and create an action plan that will help you increase your conversion rates long term for better lifetime customer values.

 When you are ready to implement your sales psychology knowledge and sales strategy, you can start by including one clear call-to-action in each email.
 As mentioned above, you don’t need to include the same call-to-action in each email in order to be successful.
 Instead, tailor the specific call-to-action to the email content.

+An often overlooked email copywriting best practice is editing.
 Forgetting to edit your emails could produce embarrassing facepalm moments if your grammar is incorrect or you accidentally misspelled a word in your email.
-Everyone makes mistakes, but it’s important to keep mistakes to a minimum inside your brand marketing.

 If you don’t have the budget to hire a dedicated editor for your content, you can use tools that will help you edit your work beyond the normal Word or Google Doc grammar and spell check tools.

-Another editing tool is a Grammarly, a free Google Chrome extension that will check your grammar.
-The tool calls itself your “writing assistant,” which seems to fit its capabilities perfectly.
+Another editing tool is Grammarly, a free Google Chrome extension that will check your grammar.
+The tool calls itself your “writing assistant,” which fits its capabilities perfectly.
 It will help you fix spelling, grammar, and punctuation errors.

-If you're ready to create your email content calendar to send emails to your audience, Convertkit is ready to help you get started.
-And creating emails in ConvertKit's email editor is a breeze.
-Want to try it for out?
-Click the button below and you'll get 14 days of ConvertKit for free.
+If you're ready to create your email content calendar to send emails to your audience, ConvertKit is ready to help you get started.